oguimbal/jcool-docs/general/documents.md

 # Option 2: Pre-upload one document in a single variable

-You can pre-upload each document via an http `POST` to `https://api.justice.cool/v1/upload`  (or `https://api.staging.justice.cool/v1/upload` for the dev environment).
+You can pre-upload each document via an http `POST` query to `https://api.justice.cool/v1/upload`  (or `https://api.staging.justice.cool/v1/upload` for the dev environment).

-This POST expects:
+This POST query expects:
 - A binary body which is the content of your document
 - The document mime type in the `Content-Type` header